dojo/framework/src/widget-core/README.md

 ##### Initialization

-Custom logic can be performed after properties/attributes have been defined but before the projector is created.
+Custom logic can be performed after properties/attributes have been defined but before the custom element is rendered.
 This allows you full control over your widget, allowing you to add custom properties, event handlers, work with child nodes, etc.
 The initialization function is run from the context of the HTML element.